HNLMS Groningen (1857): Voyage to Japan

 After some very tense moments with the ship repeatedly becoming unnavigable, Groningen anchored before Nagasaki on 26 March 1860.
 The captain now set about to repair the rudder.
 In this he assisted by engineer H. Hardes, who worked for the Japanese government.
 It proved that the rudder had not been made so that the grain followed the bend below the rudder stock.
 This was the cause of the stock splitting.
 It was also found that the bronze chains and its shackles had been cast very badly.
 Near the end of April a sufficiently large oak-like piece of wood suitable for a new rudder had been found inland and transported to Nagasaki.
 The new rudder stock did not have a bend, so that it would be stronger.
 The chains were also replaced by stronger ones.
-The new ruddder was hung in on 1 June.
+The new rudder was hung in on 1 June.

 On 7 June Groningen left Nagasaki for Yokohama.
 On 11 June she anchored before Yokohama.
 Here she was visited by the French Chargé d'affaires and the English Consul Captain Howard Vyse.
-Meanwhile the situation at Yokohama had calmed down a lot since the assassination of the Dutch commodores De Vos and Dekker.
+Meanwhile, the situation at Yokohama had calmed down a lot since the assassination of the Dutch commodores De Vos and Dekker.
 Government troops guarded the foreigners, but their movement was very limited.

 After some diplomatic maneuvering, the governor received Captain-lt van der Meersch in his palace on 4 July.
 On 5 July Groningen moved from Yokohama to arrived before Edo the same day.
 On 6 July, the Dutch commissioner, vice-consul, most of the officers and a detachment of marines disembarked.
 The Dutch representatives then stayed in a compound like residence at Akabana.
 On 8 July the Dutch delegation visited the Japanese foreign minister.

 On 25 July Groningen returned to Yokohama.
 On 29 July she continued to Hakodate, where she anchored on 2 August.
 On 8 August she left again, and was back at Yokohama on the 11th.
 Next came a short visit to Edo to drop off the Dutch commissioner.
 Back at Yokohama, Groningen helped the Dutch Barque Krimpen aan de Lek, commander Ouwehand.
 She suffered from self-heating in a load of coal she had taken in as ballast.
 By sounding and using his sailors the danger was overcome.
 On 28 August the Dutch commissioner came on board again after concluding his affairs.

 On 29 August Groningen left Yokohama for Nagasaki.
 She sailed between Honshu and Shikoku, and exited the inner sea through Kanmon Straits (Shimonoseki), where she passes between Honshu and Kyushu.
 On 8 September she anchored before Nagasaki.
 Here she found the Russian steam corvette Posadnik (885t) and clippers Nayezdnik (615t) and Dzhigit (615t).